 - What specific skills did your trainees gain?
-Emphasize transferrable skills (cross-disciplinary, beyond academia where appropriate). - Describe unique experiences provided to your HQP (e.g., career development opportunities, research exchanges, international fieldwork, access to unique datasets/equipment, training in cutting-edge research methods, experience in knowledge mobilization). - Highlight particular successes that your trainees have achieved as a result of this training (e.g., awards, jobs, etc.). - Briefly indicate how your past successes with HQP are indicative of future successes.
+Emphasize transferrable skills (crossdisciplinary, beyond academia where appropriate). - Describe unique experiences provided to your HQP (e.g., career development opportunities, research exchanges, international fieldwork, access to unique datasets/equipment, training in cutting-edge research methods, experience in knowledge mobilization). - Highlight particular successes that your trainees have achieved as a result of this training (e.g., awards, jobs, etc.). - Briefly indicate how your past successes with HQP are indicative of future successes. - Briefly highlight how EDI has shaped your training philosophy, how you have engaged a broad and diverse group of trainees, and/or how you have integrated EDI principles into your training activities.
+(NOTE: Do not disclose identifying/demographic information about trainees.)

-10. c.
-Researcher's Background in Training-Co-supervised HQP (150 words maximum)
+11. c.
+Researcher's (PI) Background in Training-Co-supervised HQP (150 words maximum)

 Describe your specific roles and responsibilities as a co-supervisor.
 This section should further support the case that, as a mentor, you create a rich training environment and enable HQP to acquire cutting-edge skills.
+This also provides a good opportunity to illustrate your commitment to EDI principles in your training.
+Include any specific steps or activities you have implemented to foster EDI in your role as a cosupervisor.
+(NOTE: Do not disclose identifying/demographic information about trainees.)

-10. D. POLICY EXEMPTION-HQP TRAINING (150 WORDS MAXIMUM)
+11. D. POLICY EXEMPTION-HQP TRAINING (150 WORDS MAXIMUM)